Agathe48/robot_mission_3/README.md

 If the agent possesses a yellow transformed waste, it will ask to go right until its right tile is on zone 2, ie the border.
 When it is on the border, it will ask to drop its waste if the current tile is empty, otherwise it will go up or down randomly, if nothing is blocking its way (thanks to the attributes `up` and `down` from knowledge).

 If the agent is on a tile with a green waste and if it doesn't have two wastes or a transformed waste, it will ask to perform the pick up action.
-If it can't move or drop its waste, it will wait.
+If it cannot move or drop its waste, it will wait.

 If the agent has less than two picked up wastes, no transformed waste and is on a cell containing a waste, then it will pick up the waste.